Clark’s Rule Pediatric Dosage Calculator

 Why pediatric dosing needs extra caution

-Important: This calculator provides an educational estimate using an old “rule of thumb” (Clark’s Rule).
-It is not a prescription tool and should not replace instructions from a clinician, pharmacist, or the medication label.
-Pediatric medication dosing can be high-risk because children’s drug absorption, distribution, metabolism, and elimination change with age, organ maturity, and illness—factors that a simple weight ratio cannot capture.
+Important: This calculator provides an educational estimate using an older rule of thumb, Clark’s Rule.
+It is not a prescription tool and should not replace instructions from a clinician, pharmacist, poison center, or the medication label.
+Pediatric medication dosing can be high-risk because children’s drug absorption, distribution, metabolism, and elimination change with age, organ maturity, hydration status, and illness severity.
+A simple weight ratio cannot capture all of those factors.

-Clark’s Rule is still commonly discussed because it’s quick and easy when you only have a listed adult dose and the child’s weight.
-Modern practice, however, usually relies on drug-specific pediatric guidance (often mg/kg, sometimes body surface area, and frequently with maximum single-dose and daily limits).
-Use the output here as a starting point for understanding—and then verify against trusted pediatric references.
+Clark’s Rule is still commonly discussed because it is quick and easy when you only have a listed adult dose and the child’s weight.
+Modern practice, however, usually relies on drug-specific pediatric guidance, often written directly in mg/kg, sometimes in body surface area, and frequently with maximum single-dose and daily limits.
+Use the output here as a way to understand the proportional relationship, then verify against trusted pediatric references before treating the number as actionable.

 Clark’s Rule estimates a child’s dose by scaling an adult dose according to the child’s weight as a fraction of a reference adult weight of 150 lb.
-The classic version uses pounds.
-This page accepts kilograms and converts internally to pounds so you can enter weight in the units most commonly used in clinical settings outside the U.S.
+The classic version uses pounds, which is why the calculator converts kilograms behind the scenes before doing the final multiplication.
+In plain language, the rule says that if a child weighs about half of 150 lb, the estimated child dose will be about half of the adult dose.

 Plain text: